 As more completely disclosed in Note 2, as part of its Neighborhood Lending Program contract with the City of Chicago, Illinois, the Organization makes loans to individuals that bear no interest and do not become due and payable until the occurrence of a future event, as defined in the contract.
 These deferred loans are recorded net of allowance for loan losses and discounted to their present value.
-The Organization has limited historical experience to support this estimate, given that few loans have entered repayment status.
+The Organization believes its estimates of the allowance for loan losses for these loans is adequate; however, the Organization has limited historical experience to support this estimate, given that few loans have entered repayment status.
 Accordingly, there is a reasonable possibility of a change in these estimates in the near term, as the Organization continues to accumulate and analyze historical data.
 Our opinion is not modified with respect to this matter.